Not Accepting Guests

 Stories, culture & usually FOOOOD.

 Oh, and don't forget the pictures!
 I'm learning that pictures are a definite must on my "Must bring List" when I travel as I can't live without my camera so I hope to take pictures as well as share them.

 I love sharing stories about our travels and pictures.
 I also love to share food because everyone can connect on that level.
 Whether it's me cooking or grabbing a bite to eat, everyone is usually happy when is food involved.

-American Samoa, Cambodia, Japan, Malaysia, New Zealand, Samoa, Singapore, Taiwan, Thailand, United States, Viet Nam
+American Samoa, Cambodia, China, Japan, Malaysia, New Zealand, Samoa, Singapore, Taiwan, Thailand, United States, Viet Nam

 China, Japan, Taiwan, Thailand, United States